ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 <a id="deletefile"></a>
 # **DeleteFile**
-> FileOperationArrayWrapper DeleteFile (int fileId, Delete? delete = null)
+> FileOperationArrayWrapper DeleteFile (int fileId, Delete delete)

 Delete a file